 The College has an important role to play in supporting the mental health and wellbeing of learners.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-The Safeguarding & Welfare Manager is the Mental Health Lead for the College Group.
-He is supported by the Designated Safeguarding Lead/ Group Head of Student Support & Wellbeing.
-The safeguarding team support learners and refer to mental health support for planned and crisis support.
+The Student Experience and Wellbeing Managers are the Mental Health Leads for the College Group, supported by the Designated Safeguarding Lead/ Director of Student Experience and Wellbeing.
+The Student Experience and Wellbeing team supports learners and refers to mental health support for planned and crisis support.